 Paid Book Formatting Software

 Investing in book formatting software is a great idea if you’re a self-published author with a platform and a long-term plan to publish multiple books.
-Learning to use a formatting software will enable you to create your own books, and this will give you more creative control over the process as well as give you more control over your book’s production and launch schedule.
+Learning to use a book formatting software will enable you to create your own books, and this will give you more creative control over the process and over your book’s production and launch schedule.

-If you know for sure how long it will take you to format, you’ll be able to plan accordingly.
+Having a good book layout template to start with can expedite the formatting process.
+Then, if you know for sure how long it will take you to format the final version, you’ll be able to plan accordingly.

 With that in mind, here are some paid book formatting software options to take a look at if you’re thinking about investing:

 - Has a huge variety of themes and templates to choose from.